North-American Originals: Perfumers on Fall & Winter -- Part 5 {Scented Thoughts} {Perfume List} {Shopping Tip}

 "As a person and an artist, I have always been very sensitive to the seasons and to tell you the truth autumn may be my favorite time of year.
 I grew up in a very rural atmosphere (upstate NY) and every memory of autumn is suffused with raking and burning leaves, maple trees, pumpkins, apples and mossy-leathery smells mixed with chilled air.
 I find endless inspiration in these childhood memories and, as I have come back to re-experience the fall again and again, I have added the adult associations of dark fruit notes of Indian summer blackberries and pomegranates.

-my perfumes, Nourouz is the perfume that most evokes the fall and Minuit is
+Of my perfumes, Nourouz is the perfume that most evokes the fall and Minuit is winter for me.

 With Minuit, I feel in the middle of a dark night, in the brisk cold but I am warm.
 It is a spiced floral chypre with incense and woods in the base, so there is a meditative yet seductive quality that wears especially well in winter.
 The olibanum (frankincense), myrrh and labdanum resins underlying the carnation, jasmine and tuberose absolutes would make for a heady potion, were it not for the chilling effect of the silver fir top note.
 I can not imagine winter without Minuit."